mehulagg/gitlab/doc/operations/incident_management/paging.md

 ## Email notifications

 Email notifications are available in projects for triggered alerts.
-Project members with the **Owner** or **Maintainer** roles have the option of receiving a single email notification for new alerts.
+Project members with the **Owner** or **Maintainer** roles have the option to receive a single email notification for new alerts.

 1. Navigate to **Settings > Operations**.
 1. Expand the **Incidents** section.
-1. In the **Alert Integration** tab, select the **Send a single email notification to Owners and Maintainers for new alerts** check box.
+1. In the **Alert Integration** tab, select the
+   **Send a single email notification to Owners and Maintainers for new alerts** check box.
 1. Select **Save changes**.